apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ArchivalStorage.md

 | `-f <local file>` | Specify a local file containing a list of HDFS files/dirs to migrate. |

 Note that, when both -p and -f options are omitted, the default path is the root directory.

+####Administrator notes:

+`StoragePolicySatisfier` and `Mover tool` cannot run simultaneously.
+If a Mover instance is already triggered and running, SPS will be deactivated while starting.
+In that case, administrator should make sure, Mover execution finished and then activate SPS again.
+Similarly when SPS activated already, Mover cannot be run.
+If administrator is looking to run Mover tool explicitly, then he/she should make sure to deactivate SPS first and then run Mover.
+Please look at the commands section to know how to activate or deactivate SPS dynamically.

 Storage Policy Commands
 -----------------------